What is StrongHearts Native Helpline?

 Our advocates are here to support callers through any part of an abusive relationship.
 They are highly trained to provide culturally-specific peer support, domestic violence and healthy relationship education, safety planning, and help finding direct services in the caller’s area, and of course, to listen.

 Our advocates serve many different callers.
 In addition to helping someone who is being hurt in an abusive relationship, our advocates can help an advocate find additional resources, a friend understand how best to support a victim-survivor, someone who is abusing their partner talk about change and find help.
-They are here to help any Native American impacted by domestic violence or sexual violence in whatever way they need.
+They are here to help any Native American or Alaska Native impacted by domestic or sexual violence in whatever way they need.

 Who do you help?

 StrongHearts is happy to serve anyone impacted by domestic, dating and sexual violence but we are specifically culturally-appropriate for Native Americans.
 There are a few other national domestic violence culturally-appropriate organizations for other ethnic and racial groups; Casa de Esperanza, Asian Pacific Institute on Gender-Based Violence, Ujima (The National Center for Women in the Black Community).
 And the National Domestic Violence Hotline’s (1-844-799-7233) services are available 24/7 and built to serve everyone in the United States.

 Are your advocates Native?